queueit/KnownUser.V3.Lua/README.md

 function handle(request_rec)
    local success, result = pcall
    (
+     function()
        local models = require("Models")
        eventconfig = models.QueueEventConfig.create()
        eventconfig.eventId = ""; -- ID of the queue to use
        eventconfig.queueDomain = "xxx.queue-it.net"; -- Domain name of the queue, usually in the format [CustomerId].queue-it.net
        -- eventconfig.cookieDomain = ".my-shop.com"; -- Optional, domain name where the Queue-it session cookie should be saved
        eventconfig.cookieValidityMinute = 15; -- Optional, validity of the Queue-it session cookie.
 Default is 10 minutes.
        eventconfig.extendCookieValidity = true; -- Optional, should the Queue-it session cookie validity time be extended each time the validation runs?
 Default is true.
        -- eventconfig.culture = "en-US"; -- Optional, culture of the queue ticket layout in the format specified here: https:-- msdn.microsoft.com/en-us/library/ee825488(v=cs.20).aspx Default is to use what is specified on Event
        -- eventconfig.layoutName = "NameOfYourCustomLayout"; -- Optional, name of the queue ticket layout e.g. "Default layout by Queue-it".
 Default is to take what is specified on the Event

        initRequiredHelpers(request_rec)

        kuHandler = require("KnownUserApacheHandler")

        return kuHandler.handleByLocalConfig(
          "...
 INSERT CUSTOMER ID ...",
          "...
 INSERT SECRET KEY ...",
          eventconfig,
          request_rec)
+     end
    )

    if (success) then